 As part of our time in Paris, we will visit: La Sainte Chapelle, Nôtre Dame, the Louvre Museum, the Musée d'Orsay, the Orangerie, Versailles Palace, the Picasso Museum and the Centre Pompidou, the Villa Savoye, and others, while looking at world-famous artworks by Leonardo Da Vinci, Raphael, Van Gogh, Picasso, and countless others.
-We will also explore well known sites within the city: the Eiffel Tower, Sacré Coeur, the Opera (Palais Garnier), the Luxembourg Gardens, as well as walking tours of Montmartre Neighborhood, the Left Bank, the Île Saint Louis, the Marais, and others.
+We will also explore well-known sites within the city: the Eiffel Tower, Sacré Coeur, the Opera (Palais Garnier), the Luxembourg Gardens, as well as walking tours of Montmartre Neighborhood, the Left Bank, the Île Saint Louis, the Marais, and others.
 By the end of the trip, you will have a comfortable knowledge of the city!

-Apart from museums and art, we’ll have plenty of time to enjoy the beauty and ambience of the city.
+Apart from museums and art, we’ll have plenty of time to enjoy the beauty and ambiance of the city.
 We’ll visit markets, parks, and walk through neighborhoods, sampling pastries, coffees, ice creams and of course, incredible food.
 Our hotel (info below) is in the affordable and convenient tenth district of Paris, near the Place de la Republique.
 You’ll have plenty of options for dining and site-seeing.
 You will be immersed in the real Paris and have an authentic experience of it.

 For our class, course content will be delivered online and we will have two pre-departure meetings to cover travel information as well as to preview course material.

 The course will be taught and led by two Wake Tech faculty members: Dr. Robert Mayhew and Dr. Allison Fox.
 We love Paris and are eager to share it with you!
-Our extensive knowledge of the city and its world famous art collections means that participants will give you access that few others have!
+Our extensive knowledge of the city and its world-famous art collections means that participants will give you access that few others have!